jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 ### Includes
 A very useful feature in my opinion for any template engine are partials.
 The creators of Jekyll had this thought as well and introduced Includes which are located in a folder called `_includes`.
-These actually give use the opportunity to stay DRY and don't copy HTML code which stays the same among the whole site from one place to another.
+These actually gives use the opportunity to stay DRY and don't copy HTML code which stays the same among the whole site from one place to another.
 Predestinated parts of a page are for instance the `<head>...</head>` section or the header and footer.
 Another handy use case is embedding code conditionally like Google Analytics which you only want to have in a productive environment.